javersa86/prod-vita-display-control-upgraded/doxydocs/mainpage.md

 6. If the file descriptor for Pin A is updated, the state representing Pin A on the encoder object changes.
 7. If the file descriptor for Pin B is updated, the state representing Pin B on the encoder object changes.
 8. If the file descriptor for \htmlonly Switch \endhtmlonly Pin is updated, the state of the Button object changes.
-   - Thread will sleep for 75.
+   - Thread will sleep for 75 ms.
 9. At the ending, flushes out the standard output.

 #### Module References